 SEMG

-The Société ethnomycologique de Genève is an association under Swiss law, established in accordance with Articles 60 et seq. of the Swiss Civil Code.
+The Société ethnomycologique de Genève is a non-profit association governed by Swiss law and established in accordance with Art.
+60 et seq. of the Swiss Civil Code.

 Our mission